 Yes, my friends, get ready: the ridiculous is about to go up about 6000% because we are now on Dathomir, home of Darksider witches.

-Ezra wonders where everyone is, and Maul helpfully fills in some plot that was covered outside of the animated canon:
+Ezra wonders where everyone is, and Maul helpfully fills in some plot that was covered elsewhere in the canon:

 Recurring Theme: Let’s Go Into a Weirdass Cave